Acher-Larh/schulte-table/README.md

 - [ ] in the alert give the score and whether or not it's a record.
 - [x] remove the table after giving the score.
 - [x] make it so that the counter doesn't go higher than the table size.
-- [ ] make the navbar responsible so that it becomes a hamburger button when the screen shrunks.
+- [ ] "wrong cell" will also include cells that weren't clicked in order( first: 1, then: 2, etc.)
+- [ ] separate event functions from pasive ones.
 * STYLING
 - [ ] style the schulte table
 - [ ] make the animations for when a cell is clicked("correct" and "wrong" animations).